dsaidgovsg/circe-examples/README.md

 You should only require the `sbt` command.

-Go to `main` directory, and simply run `sbt run` and you should see the example output.
+Simply run `sbt run` at the root directory to run the main example program.

 ## What should I take note